-Before we found Finnriver, we were searching far and wide for a place to set down roots and grow a life together.
-Life on the land was in Keith's blood and in Crystie's wildest dreams.
+Before we found Finnriver, we were searching far and wide for a place to set down roots and grow a grounded life together.
+Farming was in Keith's blood and in Crystie's wildest dreams.
 While she was riding subways in a big city back east as a girl, he grew up riding tractors in the wheat fields of eastern Washington.
 Keith knows the names of four generations of his ancestors who lived with the cycles of seed, soil, work, and weather.
 Henry and Anna, his great-grandparents, carried their farming heritage from the Volga River region of Russia to the Columbia River basin of Washington, where branches of the Kisler family continue to farm today.

-When our search for land and livelihood brought us to the Olympic Peninsula, we discovered the historical seaport town of Port Townsend, full of boats, beauty, art and creative, conscientious people.
+When our search for land and livelihood brought us to the Olympic Peninsula, we discovered the historical seaport and arts town of Port Townsend, full of boats, beauty and creative, conscientious people.
 We settled down, befriended some folks and two of them, skilled farmers Kate Dean and Will O'Donnell, became our business partners in 2004.
-Together, our two families purchased a blueberry farm in Chimacum's Center Valley from Elijah and Kay Christian, who have since become our mentors and neighbors.
+Together, our two families purchased an organic blueberry farm in Chimacum's Center Valley from Elijah and Kay Christian, who have since become our mentors and neighbors.
 It was Lige and Kay who began the stream restoration work on the land, dug the wells, put up the barn and planted all 2,000 blueberry plants.